gaperton/ionic-views/README.md

 ## Installation

-Copy `view.js` file to your project.
+This repository contains the starting boilerplate for the multi-screen project.
+You could copy all the files as they are, or just copy the `/app/view.js` file to your project.

 ## API